Kommandanter/GDU/README.md

-# CFU Gotterdammerung
+# Gotterdammerung

-A HOI4 multiplayer mod based off of CFU (https://steamcommunity.com/sharedfiles/filedetails/?id=1420153510) and the Spot mod (https://steamcommunity.com/sharedfiles/filedetails/?id=1442593120).
-Special thanks to authors of both and Des.
+A HOI4 multiplayer mod found at https://steamcommunity.com/sharedfiles/filedetails/?id=1420153510 Special thanks to James, Lee, and Des.